ANtlord/common-cheat-sheet/postgresql/README.md

 **Note:** the tables which are created by migrator should be created with explicit designation of the role.
 If migrator is a role rather than user then creating a table should be after `SET ROLE migrator;`.

+**Note:** users of database `app1` have access to all tables of the database because the tables are created by `migrator` role.
+That means that `migrator` must create tables only in one database to prevent undesired access.

+**Note:** You can keep one user `migrator` but maintain a role per a database for the user.